 This version of the Hang has a second opening (Du) on the bottom to the side of the center Gu.
 Udu like effects can be generated using them both.
 When the Du opening is not used it can be covered with an included flexible magnetic disc.
 The Gudu Hang was available on models made from 2004 through 2007.

 The name of the instrument is based on the fact that it is played with the hands: Hang means ‘hand’ in the Bernese dialect.
-The term Hang is an international registered trade mark and property of PANArt Hangbau AG.
-It isn’t allowed to use this name for other musical instruments or services like arranging of events, publications et al. (see www.wipo.int/romarin and search for International Registration Number 969295).
+The term Hang is a registered trademark of PANArt Hangbau AG in many countries.
+It isn’t allowed to use this name for other musical instruments or services like arranging of events, publications etc..
+(More…)

-This term is used by the Hang Makers as the plural form of Hang: one Hang, several Hanghang.
+This reduplication is used by the Hang Makers as the plural form of Hang: one Hang, several Hanghang.

 A wooden house on the bank of the Aare, which previously served as a workshop for PANArt.
-Today it serves as a presentation space for the finished Hanghang where those interested can choose their instrument in peace.
+Later it served as a presentation space for the finished Hanghang where those interested chose their instrument.
+Today it has various functions.

 The phenomenon of air resonance in a cavity.
 An example of Helmholtz resonance is the sound created when one blows across the top of an empty bottle.
 The interior of the Hang in conjunction with the Gu hole creates a Helmholtz resonator.
 The frequency with which the air in this system oscillates is based on both the air volume inside the Hang and by diameter and length of the neck of Gu.
 If the Gu is unobstructed it resonates at F2 with the Ding if it is set to an F3.
 This gives the Hang a deep fundamental and a strong harmonic resonance to the whole instrument.
 Even when a Hang has a Ding lower than F3 the bass tone can be brought into resonance with the Ding.
 If the Hang is set horizontally on the lap the bass can be adjusted by reducing the angle of the legs as until it is exactly one octave below the Ding.
 With the Hang held in the vertical position the resonant relationship can be achieved by covering the Gu slightly with one hand.
 The Helmholtz resonance can be set into motion through a damped blow to the Ding, by slapping the Gu with the flat of the hand or by striking the Hang at the ‘shoulder’ between the flat of the Ding Tone Field and the Tone Fields in the Tone Circle with the heel of hand.